 Add the liquids to the pan, stir to combine, and scrape any browned bits from the bottom of the pan into the mixture.

 Increase the heat and bring it to a boil.
 Then cover the pan, reduce to low, and let the mixture simmer for about 10 minutes or until the sauce has thickened.
+This will give you kind of a brown gravy with veggies mixed in.

 Add the peas and corn to the meat mixture – these will just warm up in the oven and don’t need to be pre-cooked with the other ingredients.